magento/devdocs/community/resources/resources.md

 To connect with Magento and the Community, join us on the [Magento Community Engineering Slack][].
 If you are interested in joining Slack, or a specific channel, send us a request at [engcom@adobe.com](mailto:engcom@adobe.com) or [self signup][].

-We have [channels][channels] for each project.
-These channels are recommended for new members:
+We have [channels][] for each project, but the following channels are recommended for new members:

 - [announcements][]: Introduce yourself and get quick updates for Magento Community Engineering
 - [general][]: Open chat for introductions and Magento 2 questions